 The Lab was located just opposite to the famous Amma mess in Goripalayam.

-Ashok was the guy every Architect would dream to have as his/her client.
+Ashok was the guy every Architect would dream to have as a client.
 Here are some reasons 'why?'-

 Its still impossible for me to accept the fact that he is no more.Iam in some ways glad that I was not in madurai at the tragic time.